ParaCoToUl/noarr-structures/docs/structs/hoist.md

 noarr::traverser(matrix ^ noarr::hoist<'i'>())
 	.for_each([](auto inner_trav) { /* ... */ });

-// various ways to do a j-major traversal (column-by-column if i is row index)
+// Various ways to do a j-major traversal (column-by-column if i is row index)

 noarr::traverser(matrix)
 	.template for_dims<'j', 'i'>([](auto inner_trav) { /* ... */ });